Relintai/pandemonium_engine_docs/about/list_of_features.md

 - `Consoles ( doc_consoles )`.
 - `Headless Linux and macOS servers ( doc_exporting_for_dedicated_servers )`.

-Godot aims to be as platform-independent as possible and can be ported to new platforms with relative ease.
+Pandemonium aims to be as platform-independent as possible and can be ported to new platforms with relative ease.

 Editor